orakist/docker-handy-scripts/README.md

 <code>./docker-volume-coloner.ps1 sqlserver-data sqlserver-data-backup</code>

-You can copy all data that is contained in the named volume sqlserver-data to the sqlserver-data-backup.
+you can copy all data of the volume sqlserver-data to the sqlserver-data-backup.
 To do this job, the script;

 - Checks existance of source and target volume
 - Creates target volume